 Our first apple picking trip was so much fun and having my parents with us then made it extra special.
 We went to an orchard near where we lived and spent the entire morning walking around and picking apples.
 The kids had so much fun picking apples.
 And we went home with quite a lot!
 We’ve been doing this every fall since then!

 Enjoy The Foliage

 Personally, I think that you are missing out on the beauty of fall if you won’t do this at least once.
-Sure, you get to see the leaves change colors on your way to work or on when you’re running errands; but there’s nothing like doing nothing and just admiring the beauty of fall foliage especially when you’re with people you love.
+Sure, you get to see the leaves change colors on your way to work or on when you’re running errands; but there’s nothing like doing nothing and just admiring the beauty of fall foliage especially when you’re with the people you love.
 Since I got here in the United States and saw the fall foliage for the first time, I told myself that I have to set aside a time every year to just enjoy it.

-Paint Or Carve Pumpkin
+Paint A Pumpkin

 Go Trick Or Treating

 When I was a kid, dressing up for Halloween and going trick or treating wasn’t a thing in the Philippines.
 Which is not surprising why before having kids, I am not really big on dressing up for Halloween and going out with friends (although I used to love going out with friends and staying up all night – just not on Halloween).
 But of course, everything has changed now.
 Ever since my daughter was born, I am always looking forward to Halloween.
 I’m always drawn towards practical Halloween costumes that could still be used even after Halloween.
-But I want to try something different this year.
-So we’ll see!

 Take More Walks